The 10 most innovative retail companies of 2022

 For bringing the sharing economy to every product category

 Arrive launched in 2017 as a rental service for outdoor gear like tents, coolers, and sleeping bags.
-In 2021, the company grew quickly, increasing the number of orders shipped weekly by 300% year-over-year, thanks in part to the fact the pandemic made camping more appealing.
+In 2021, the company grew quickly, increasing the number of orders shipped weekly by 300% year-over-year, thanks in part to the fact that the pandemic made camping more appealing.
 Arrive is now pivoting to become a full-service reverse logistics platform that will allow any brand or retailer to launch rental and resale at scale.
-While companies like Caastle have brought rentals to the fashion industry, Arrive aims to bring the sharing economy to retailers in other categories, starting with the outdoors.
+While companies like CaaStle have brought rentals to the fashion industry, Arrive aims to bring the sharing economy to retailers in other categories, starting with the outdoors.
 Arrive has now created circular commerce gear rental programs for Eddie Bauer and Public Lands, the new retail chain launched by Dick’s Sporting Goods.

 5. LTK